nkss-dev/atlas/question-papers/README.md

   # the array containing all the questions
   questions = [
+    [
+      # questions can contain multiple of the below OR questions.
+      [
+        # each question can contain multiple of the below sub-questions.
         {
-      # contents can contain multiple of the below objects which, if any, will be resolved as OR questions.
-      contents = [{
-        text = "How was your day?"; # this attribute supports markdown formatting prompt = "Any answer other than 'Fine.' will result in negative marking."; # a prompt to display on the bottom right of the question image = "https://i.imgur.com/foo.png"; # anything that can't be typed feasibly; eg. formulae, diagrams, etc.
+          text = "How was your day?"; # this attribute supports markdown formatting prompt = "Any answer other than 'Fine.' will result in negative marking."; # a prompt to display on the bottom right of the question image = "https://i.imgur.com/foo.png"; # anything that can't be typed feasibly; eg. formulae, diagrams, etc. marks = 5; # usually a number, but can also be a string sum of marks (eg. "2+2.5+2.5") }
-      }];
-      marks = 5; # usually a number, but can also be a string sum of marks (eg. "2+2.5+2.5") }
-    ...
+      ]
+    ]
   ];
 }
 ```